RebeccaHartley/castle-farm/content/farming.md

 he was President and she was Secretary.
 They went on to have a brood of 4 daughters (what every farmer dreams of!), and the girls have been supported in following their own paths.
-In recent years, his second and youngest daughters have assisted on the farm.
+In recent years, his second and youngest daughters have assisted on the farm, with sheep shearing being a particular favourite.
 Rebecca joined Richard in 2013 as the result of him damaging his Achilles tendon just before the lambing season, finding that she quite enjoyed working on the farm.

 ![](http://rebeccahartley.github.io/castle-farm/images/media/image3.jpeg)
 _Richard and Rebecca_